rabbitmq/rabbitmq-website/site/release-notes/README-2.3.0.txt

   http://www.rabbitmq.com/extensions.html#validated-user-id
 - pluggable SASL authentication mechanisms, and a new plugin to authenticate using SSL (see below)
-- pluggable authentication / authorisation backends, and a new plugin to authenticate and authorise using LDAP (see below)
+- pluggable authentication / authorization backends, and a new plugin to authenticate and authorise using LDAP (see below)
 - internal exchanges (cannot be published to directly, typically used with exchange-to-exchange bindings)